Frances Xavier Cabrini: Death

 In failing health, Cabrini traveled to Chicago in 1917 to be cared for by the MSC sisters there.
 On 21 December 1917, she was wrapping sweets she bought as Christmas gifts for children at the Italian school.
 The next morning, she felt too ill to leave her bed.
-Sisters visited with her intermittently to attend to business of the order but eventually left her to rest.
+Sisters visited with her intermittently to attend to business of the order, but eventually left her to rest.
 Shortly before noon, they discovered she had collapsed in her chair, with blood on her lips.
 She died suddenly, with some of her sisters around her, on 22 December, as a result of chronic endocarditis.
 She was 67 years old.

 Cabrini's body lay in state at Columbus Hospital until 26 December, when it was transported from Chicago to New York City by train.
-Arriving two days later, she lay in state in New York until 31 December, on 1 January 1918, Cabrini was interred at a plot at the Saint Cabrini Home in West Park.
-Her remains were permanently exhumed in 1933 with the start of the campaign for her sainthood.
+Arriving two days later, she lay in state in New York until 31 December.
+On 1 January 1918, Cabrini was interred at a plot at the Saint Cabrini Home in West Park.
+In 1918, Cabrini was succeeded by Antonietta Della Casa as superior general of MSC.

+Legacy

 During her lifetime, Cabrini founded 67 orphanages, schools and hospitals throughout the United States, Latin America, the Caribbean region, and in Europe.
 In 1926, the MSC achieved Cabrini's original goal of sending missionaries to China.